 CyberGhost VPN comes with a strict no-logs policy.
 This VPN promises not to collect any of your personal data.
 More precisely, we’re talking about data that could be linked to your VPN account – which are nowhere to be found on CyberGhost’s servers.

 However, you should know that some information is stored.
-For example, your email and password of your VPN account are needed for you to log in.
+For example, your email account and password of your VPN account are needed for you to log in.
 CyberGhost VPN also collects some cookies as you browse its website.
 However, this is nothing unusual, as well as nothing to be concerned about.

 We strongly believe that CyberGhost’s servers will keep you protected and anonymous.
 However, if you need an even higher level of privacy, that’s where the VPN’s ‘NoSPY’ servers come into play.